-A secret agent’s pregnant fiancée’s becomes the next victim of a serial killer.
-When he begins to track him down the lines between good and evil are blurred.
+A secret agent’s pregnant fiancée becomes the next victim of a serial killer.
+When he begins to track him down, the lines between good and evil are blurred.

-I Saw the Devil relies heavily on antithesis and irony both visually and thematically. the use of well lit and well decorated sets gives the film an extra touch of ironic amusement for the more aware cinema fan.
-By rights the film shouldn’t be wholly watchable because of its grotesque and visceral violence, but the entrancing cinematography draws its audience in with his hypnotic beauty.
+I Saw the Devil relies heavily on antithesis and irony both visually and thematically.
+The use of well lit and well decorated sets give the film an extra touch of ironic amusement for the more aware cinema fan.
+By rights, the film shouldn’t be wholly watchable because of its grotesque and visceral violence, but the entrancing cinematography draws its audience in with his hypnotic beauty.